-- 2.1 All applications for the normal admissions round from Derby residents for admission to any school must be made online, using the common application form, or by telephone to the Local Authority.
-We will make reasonable adjustments to this method for disabled people and we have an interpretation and translation service for people who have English as an additional language. - 2.2 Reception intake and junior transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's nursery, infant or primary school on or around 05 November 2021. - 2.3 Secondary transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's primary/junior school at the beginning of Year 6. - 2.4 Parents who reside outside Derby should request information on how to make an application from their home authority in the first instance.
+- 2.1 All applications for the normal admissions round from Derby residents for admission to any school must be made online, using the common application form, or by telephone to the Local Authority. - 2.2 Reception intake and junior transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's nursery, infant, or primary school on or around 05 November 2023. - 2.3 Secondary transfer parents of children attending Derby schools will receive information on how to submit their application form via their child's primary/junior school at the beginning of Year 6. - 2.4 Parents who reside outside Derby should request information on how to make an application from their home authority in the first instance.